saswata30/Agentic_Portfolio_Manager/README.md

 - Check the generated code in this bundle for implementation details
 - Contact your Databricks workspace administrator for permissions issues

-## Generated with AI Demo Generator
-🤖 This bundle was automatically created using the Databricks AI Demo Generator.

 **Created**: 2025-10-22 20:50:54
 **User**: saswata.sengupta@databricks.com